mr-ansar/layer-cake/doc/source/distribution-with-multihosting.rst

 		]
 	}

-The layer\_cake CLI tool is \- among other things \- a process orchestration tool.
+The layer-cake CLI tool is \- among other things \- a process orchestration tool.
 It provides sub commands for describing a set of processes and sub commands for initiating those processes.
 The result might be called a composite process.
-This concept is strengthened by the discreet inclusion of group\_cake, which provides the supporting pubsub machinery to bring the :func:`server()` and :func:`worker()` together.
+This concept is strengthened by the discreet inclusion of group-cake, which provides the supporting pubsub machinery to bring the :func:`server()` and :func:`worker()` together.

 Both :func:`~.publish` and :func:`~.subscribe` are about entering networking information into the pubsub machinery.
 There is no